psliwa/PHPPdf/README.markdown

 Page and column may by manually broken by one of tags: page-break, column-break, break.
 All those tags are the same.
 Those tags have to be direct children of breaking element (dynamic-page or column-layout).

-If you want to avoid automatic page or column break on certain tag, you should set off "splittable" attribute of this tag.
+If you want to avoid automatic page or column break on certain tag, you should set off "breakable" attribute of this tag.

 Example:

     <pdf>
         <dynamic-page>
-            <div splittable="false">this div won't be automatically broken</div>
+            <div breakable="false">this div won't be automatically broken</div>
         </dynamic-page>
     </pdf>